 With support from the State of Michigan’s King-Chávez-Park (KCP) program, university departments are invited to apply for financial support to bring visiting professors who provide underrepresented perspectives in their field of expertise to Michigan Tech’s campus.
 Visitors do not need to have a terminal degree or a faculty position to qualify for support.
 Supported visits can be as short as an afternoon, or as long as an academic year; preference is given to longer visits.

-The program has a rolling deadline, but applications must be received at least 2 weeks before a scheduled visit for pre-approval by the State of Michigan.
+The program has a rolling deadline, but applications must be received a minimum of one month before before the proposed event for pre-approval by the State of Michigan.
 Funding requests can be made for up to $9,800, but the department(s) or unit(s) must provide a 1:1 match to KCP funds.

 - Host professors who have historically underrepresented perspectives in their field of expertise, who may be potential faculty

 - Offer Michigan Tech students opportunities to interact with representatives from industry, education, government, and nonprofit organizations